Nawras-Ahamed/VSD_Squadron_mini_Research/README.md

 The instruction format of an operation in binary is known as its instruction format.
 RISC-V employs six core instruction formats, each encoded in a fixed-length 32-bit format for streamlined decoding and execution.
 These formats fall into six types:

 R-type: For register-to-register operations like arithmetic and logical operations, utilizing three register operands. <br>
-I-type: For immediate operations involving arithmetic and logical operations with a 12-bit immediate value, employing two register operands. <br>
+I-type: For short immediate operations involving arithmetic and logical operations with a 12-bit immediate value, employing two register operands. <br>
 S-type: For store operations transferring data from a register to memory, involving two register operands and a 12-bit immediate value for memory address offset. <br>
 B-type: For conditional branch operations directing control flow based on a condition, with two register operands and a 12-bit immediate value for branch target address. <br>
-U-type: For operations with a 20-bit immediate value, such as loading a constant or setting the upper 20 bits of a register. <br>
+U-type: For operations with a 20-bit immediate(long) value, such as loading a constant or setting the upper 20 bits of a register. <br>
 J-type: For unconditional jump operations transferring control to a different instruction unconditionally, with one register operand and a 20-bit immediate value for the jump target address. <br>

 ![image](https://github.com/Nawras-Ahamed/VSD_Squadron_mini_Research/assets/50738659/c5ee17d3-5017-41ba-bdbb-7c3acead31d8)